 Transparent pricing is important for you, as a buyer, so that you have the opportunity to track how the budget is distributed.
 In addition, if you intend to work with an offshore company, you need to be able to communicate with the developer.
 This not only gives you a sense of security and guarantees real work on the project, but also helps to track it and, if necessary, make adjustments to the process.

 Few companies, like the MassMedia Group, provide streaming from the office, for example through WatchOnline.
 This helps reduce the distance between you and the outsourcing company, despite geographical barriers.
-And how to choose the right development company for your startup read in our other article.

 Phase 3 – Good Marketing Strategy

 And the final step in turning your application into a star of app stores is marketing.
 After all, it doesn’t matter how good your final product is, no one will know about it if you choose the wrong marketing strategy.

 Yes, advertising a finished product is much easier.
 But if you need downloads from the first day, pre-heat customers interest in the application.
 Make it visible: track mentions on social networks, promote on other platforms, talk about your application, write about it.
 Show the market why it needs your product so damn much!

 9. Not Thought of Choosing a Platform for Application

 Perhaps you postponed this for later or implemented your application on the platform without adapting to its audience.
 Keep in mind that most of the market is occupied by Android and its Play Store, Apple is in second place, and the percentage of the rest is extremely small.

 Each platform has its pros and cons.
 The Play Store will give you more personalization but promoting the program in the Apple App Store may be easier, and you will have to spend a lot of money on optimizing for both OSs.